UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Dame_Stephanie_(Steve)_Shirley.md

-Any discipline that matures, from a sort of start-up discipline, starts to put up barriers; and if the people in authority are themselves male, they will instinctively \[laughs\] put up barriers that keep it male.
+Any discipline that matures, from a sort of start-up discipline, starts to put up barriers; and if the people in authority are themselves male, they will instinctively \laughs\ put up barriers that keep it male.
 So as the industry has become more structured—as it has to be—women are backing off from degree courses called “computer science.”
 Call the same course “business systems,” and they’ll sign up.
 So there are some very subtle social and cultural things going on.
 It is entirely open, but women find it difficult.
-And it’s this full-time/part-time lack of flexibility, and the demand that “Things should always be done in the way that I do.”
+And it’s this full-timepart-time lack of flexibility, and the demand that “Things should always be done in the way that I do.”
 Young people are not just younger versions of today’s managers; they will have their own ways of doing things.
 When we sit on